mu22le/impf-progress-bot/README.md

 This is a somewhat modified version of [@impf_progress](https://twitter.com/impf_progress) it reads its data from ourworldindata.org, so it can easily be modified to tweet the stats for any countr or region.

+If you want to use local sources (usually more up-to-date) write your own getCurrentdata() function.
+You can see an example of this in the Italy folder, where I get the data from [covid19-opendata-vaccini](https://github.com/italia/covid19-opendata-vaccini).

 ## Script Setup

 - Create an app at the [Twitter Developer site](https://developer.twitter.com/) and create app tokens and keys